shabebe11/S-P500_Return_Predictor/README.md

 # 📊 Results
-The model shows moderate performance on the training data but fails to generalize well on the test set, suggesting overfitting.
+The model shows moderate performance on the training data but fails to generalise well on the test set, suggesting overfitting.
 Results are approximately:

-Training Performance:
+**Training Performance:**<br>
 R²: ~0.49

 MAE: ~0.011

 RMSE: ~0.036

-Test Performance:
+**Test Performance:**<br>
 R²: ~-0.04

 MAE: ~0.010

 RMSE: ~0.029

 These results indicate that while the model captures some signal during training, it struggles to perform reliably on unseen data.
-Further tuning and feature engineering are required to improve test generalization.
+Further tuning and feature engineering are required to improve test generalisation.

 # 🔧 Future Improvements